IICSA Inquiry into Child Sexual Abuse announces new investigation into religious organisations including Jehovah’s WitnessesMay 3, 2019

 The investigation by IICSA into the Jehovah’s Witnesses is an opportunity to make meaningful changes within the organisation and prevent further abuse.

-Ceilidh Robertson is a solicitor in the Abuse team at Bolt Burdon Kemp.
-If you or a loved one have received claim, contact Ceilidh free of charge and in confidence on 020 7288 4872 or at email@example.com.
+Thomas Beale is an associate solicitor in the Abuse team at Bolt Burdon Kemp.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Thomas free of charge and in confidence on 020 7288 4823 or at email@example.com.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
 Find out more about the Abuse team.